Ohio Congresswoman Marcia Fudge Is Biden's Pick for HUD

 Tuesday, 8 December 2020 () Joe Biden has selected Ohio Representative Marcia Fudge to lead the Department of Housing and Urban Development, according to a person familiar with the matter.
 Fudge, who has served in the House since 2008, represents most of the majority-Black areas of Cleveland as well as...

-President-elect Joe Biden has picked his nominee to run the Department of Housing and Urban Development, or HUD.
-According to Business Insider, Biden will nominate Democratic Rep. Marcia Fudge of Ohio.
-If confirmed, she'll become the first Black woman in the position.
-The pick will likely ease the...

 An electoral history throwback in this morning's edition of Democracy 2020.
-John Kosich looks at that, the effort to impeach Gov. Mike DeWine, the push for Rep. Marcia Fudge to Ag Secretary and future..
+John Kosich looks at that, the effort to impeach Gov. Mike DeWine, the push for Rep. Marcia Fudge to Ag Secretary and future voting changes.